Krishna-Mali1/wazuh-siem-homelab/README.md

 ### Why I Chose This

-Attackers commonly use PowerShell's -EncodedCommand flag to hide malicious scripts from basic detection.
-This is a very common technique used in real world attacks and I wanted to learn how to detect it.
+PowerShell's -EncodedCommand flag is a legitimate feature that can be abused to hide malicious scripts from basic detection.
+I chose this as a learning exercise to understand how custom Wazuh rules work and how to detect suspicious patterns in Windows event logs.

 ### Step 1 - Enabling Script Block Logging on Windows